 Update the profile on managed devices

-For the 2021 rotation, this section applies to you if your organisation does both of the following:
+This section applies to you if your organisation uses the GovWifi 802.1x profile.

 Help users accept the new certificate

-We’ve published guidance for users on what to do and we’ll tell them about the update in advance.
+We’ve got guidance for users on what to do.
 However, they may still need help from your IT support team so make it clear to your users where they can get help.

 What they need to do may vary